-Increased chances of above-normal to normal rainfall Zone 3: South-western Angola, most of Namibia, western half of Botswana, most of central and western parts of South Africa and Lesotho.
-Increased chances of normal to below-normal rainfall Zone 4: Southern third of Zimbabwe, eastern half of Botswana, north and central South Africa, eastern Lesotho, Swaziland and southern Mozambique.
-Increased chances of normal to below-normal rainfall Zone 5: South-western fringe of Namibia and south-western South Africa.
-Increased chances of normal to below-normal rainfall Zone 6: Bulk of Madagascar.
+Increased chances of normal to below-normal rainfall Zone 3: South-western Angola, most of Namibia, western half of Botswana, most of central and western parts of South Africa and Lesotho.
+Increased chances of normal to above-normal rainfall Zone 4: Southern third of Zimbabwe, eastern half of Botswana, north and central South Africa, eastern Lesotho, Swaziland and southern Mozambique.
+Increased chances of normal to above-normal rainfall Zone 5: South-western fringe of Namibia and south-western South Africa.
+Increased chances of normal to above-normal rainfall Zone 6: Bulk of Madagascar.

 Increased chances of normal to above-normal rainfall Zone 7: Southernmost Madagascar.

 Increased chances of normal to below-normal rainfall Zone 8: Mauritius.

 Increased chances of normal to above-normal rainfall Zone 9: Seychelles.

-Increased chances of normal to above-normal rainfall JANUARY-FEBRUARY-MARCH 2016
+Increased chances of normal to above-normal rainfall JANUARY-FEBRUARY-MARCH 2017

-Fig 4: Rainfall forecast for January-February-March 2016 Zone 1: Bulk of DRC and northernmost Angola.
-Increased chances of normal to above-normal rainfall Zone 2: Northernmost Tanzania.
-Increased chances of normal to above-normal rainfall Zone 3: Northern Mozambique, bulk of Tanzania, northern Malawi, eastern Zambia, extreme south east of DRC.
-Increased chances of normal to above-normal rainfall Zone 4: Southern DRC, bulk of Angola, most of Namibia, western half of Botswana, most of central and western parts of South Africa and western parts of Lesotho.
-Increased chances of normal to below-normal rainfall Zone 5: Extreme south of DRC, southern Zambia, southern Malawi, northern half of Zimbabwe and central parts of Mozambique.
+Fig 4: Rainfall forecast for January-February-March 2017 Zone 1: Bulk of DRC and northernmost Angola.
+Increased chances of normal to below-normal rainfall Zone 2: Northernmost Tanzania.

+Increased chances of normal to below-normal rainfall Zone 3: Northern Mozambique, bulk of Tanzania, northern Malawi, eastern Zambia, southern DRC Increased chances of normal to above-normal rainfall Zone 4: Southern DRC, bulk of Angola, most of Namibia, western half of Botswana, most of central and western parts of South Africa and western parts of Lesotho.
+Increased chances of normal to above-normal rainfall Zone 5: Southern Zambia, southern Malawi, northern half of Zimbabwe and central parts of Mozambique.
 Increased chances of normal to above-normal rainfall Zone 6: Southern half of Zimbabwe, eastern half of Botswana, north and central South Africa, eastern Lesotho, Swaziland and southern Mozambique.
 Increased chances of normal to below-normal rainfall Zone 7: South-westernmost Angola, western fringes of Namibia and South Africa.
-Increased chances of normal to below-normal rainfall Zone 8: Bulk of Madagascar.
-Increased chances of above-normal to normal rainfall Zone 9: Southernmost Madagascar.
-Increased chances of normal to below-normal rainfall Zone 10: Mauritius.
-Increased chances of normal to above-normal rainfall Zone 11: Seychelles.
-Increased chances of normal to above-normal rainfall FIGURE CAPTION It is emphasized that boundaries between zones should be considered as transition areas.
+Increased chances of normal to above-normal rainfall Zone 8: Bulk of Madagascar.

+Increased chances of below-normal to normal rainfall Zone 9: Southernmost Madagascar.

+Increased chances of normal to above-normal rainfall Zone 10: Mauritius.

+Increased chances of normal to below-normal rainfall Zone 11: Seychelles.

+Increased chances of normal to below-normal rainfall FIGURE CAPTION It is emphasized that boundaries between zones should be considered as transition areas.
 Forecast information is provided only for countries that comprise the Southern Africa Development Community (SADC) region.
 The numbers for each zone indicate the probabilities of rainfall in each of the three categories, below-normal, normal and above-normal.
-The leftmost number indicates the probability of rainfall occurring in the below-normal category, the middle number is for normal and the rightmost number is for above-normal.
-For example in Figure 4, for Zone 6, there is a 40% probability of rainfall occurring in the normal category; a 35% probability in the below-normal category.
+The top number indicates the probability of rainfall occurring in the above-normal category, the middle number is for normal and the bottom number is for below-normal.
+For example in Figure 4, for Zone 6, there is a 25% probability of rainfall occurring in the above-normal category; a 40% probability in the normal category; and 35% probability in the below-normal category.